 Calls for Comments from federal statistical agencies have long been part of the APDU Newsletter.
-This summer has turned out to be a busy time both for the Census Bureau and for the interagency staff working on the Federal Data Strategy.
+The summer turned out to be a busy time both for the Census Bureau and for the interagency staff working on the Federal Data Strategy.
 We want to point out to our readers pending requests for comments from these two groups of particular importance:

 - Request for Comments on the Cross-Agency Priority Goal: Leveraging Data as a Strategic Asset: